Wetbikeboy2500/web_content_parser/README.md

 Headless browsers provide a lot of power to scrape dynamic pages.
 This project currently uses puppeteer and flutter_inappwebview.
 These two packages provide the power to scrape on any platform.

-**Note:** These packages have only been tested on android and windows machines.
+**Note:** These packages have only been tested on Android, Linux, and Windows machines.

 The headless browser system is optional and needs the developer to "add" them to the scraper.
 This is done for tree shaking and allowing the use of custom headless browsers with the package.
 The interfaces that need to be initialized in the package can be obtained from `import 'package:web_content_parser/headless.dart';`